Worksite Wellness

 Large Organizations

-Your program can encompass all suggestions, if resources allow.
+Your program can encompass all suggestions if resources allow.
 The Louisiana Business Group on Health Toolkit has even more ideas!

 Step 6: Maintain Interest and Motivation

-- Time: The more you can work programming and events into an individual’s existing busy schedule, the better your chance for success.
+- Time: The more you can work programming and events into an individual’s busy schedule, the better your chance for success.
 For example, create programming or events during work hours instead of after-hours to maximize interest and ability to participate.

 - Access: Make events and activities convenient.